chrisbautista/boxerjs/README.md

 ## Limitations

 Let's limit our solution.
 Limitations produces more creative ideas than freedom.
-So for these problem I want the solutions to be:
+So for these problem I want the solution to be:

-* jQuery
+* A jQuery plugin
-* I have images and thumbnails - each are named as "image.jpg" and "image_thumb.jpg"
+* proof-of-concept include images and thumbnails - each are named as "image.jpg" and "image_thumb.jpg"
-* Plugin does not know anything about the images - size or compression.
+* does not know anything about the images - size or compression.
-* Anchors are optional but for semantic purposes and accessibility, thumbnails must be wrapped in anchor tags with a corresponding href reference to the target. e.g.
+* anchors are optional, but for semantic purposes and accessibility, thumbnails are wrapped in anchor tags with a corresponding href to the target URL. e.g.

 ```html